 Observing sea turtle nesting and hatching on the UNESCO World Heritage island of Yakushima in Japan is a truly amazing experience.

-Yakushima is an extremely important place for the conservation of the endangered green sea and loggerhead turtles.
+Yakushima is an extremely important place to conserve the endangered green sea and loggerhead turtles.
 In the North Pacific, loggerhead turtles only lay eggs in Japan.
-Half of them do so on Yakushima and 90% of those on one beach called Nagatahama on the island’s north-west.
+Half of them do so on Yakushima, and 90% of those on one beach called Nagatahama on the island’s northwest.

 Sea turtles come ashore to lay and bury their eggs from late April to early August and the eggs hatch from around early July to late September.
 In order to prevent disturbing the turtles or accidentally trampling on newborns heading to the ocean, Nagatahama Beach is closed to regular visitors at night from May to August.
 However, you can reserve a spot for observation (paid/limited spaces) and if there is some activity and it won’t disturb the turtles, trained local guides will take you to the beach, allowing you to quietly observe this amazing natural phenomenon.